AryanVBW/Hintify/README.md

 python hintify.py
 ```

+Hotkeys:
+- macOS (global): Cmd+Shift+H to capture (may require Accessibility permission)
+- Windows (global): Ctrl+Shift+H to capture (opens Snipping Tool)
+- In-app: press 'c' while the window is focused, or click Capture

 Headless mode (no tkinter installed):
 ```
 python hintify.py --no-gui
 ```

 Take a screenshot and copy it to the clipboard.
 Hints will appear automatically.

+- GUI extras:
+  - Click the "Capture (press 'c')" button or press 'c' while the window is focused to select an area and process it immediately (macOS).

 ---